-In this STAR report, rather than considering acquisition and communication, we survey the analytical techniques that are facilitated by computer graphics after the relevant models have been acquired.
+In this review, rather than considering acquisition and communication, we survey the analytical techniques that are facilitated by computer graphics after the relevant models have been acquired.
 In particular, we focus our attention on the vast field of analytical techniques applied to geometry that have been developed for heritage applications.
 These techniques are directed at experts in archaeology, history and/or conservation, rather than for communication with or engagement of the general public.
 Analysis is performed to answer typical questions in CH, such as "how was this made?", "why was this object made this way?", "who made this?", "how has this changed through time?", and "how can this object best be protected from damage?".
-Our summary is intended for practitioners in the heritage field to know what has been accomplished, and for researchers in computer graphics to know what challenging problems remain open.